JayGamerzOffical/ChunkLock/README.md

-##ss 🌐 ChunksLock - New Way to play Minecraft Unlocked
+## 🌐 ChunksLock - New Way to play Minecraft Unlocked

 **ChunksLock** is a highly configurable Minecraft plugin designed to create a unique survival experience for every player.
 When players join your server, they are assigned a **private world** (based on a template) where they can unlock